 If they pass the background check, the panhandler is not allowed to stand within 25 feet of an intersection, business entry or exit, school, church, ATM, bank or bus stop.
 They must also wear panhandling credentials on their outer most layer of clothing.

 Since the legislation was passed, police have cited only one person for panhandling without a license.

 "We've gotten a lot of positive comments from people driving through the business district," Walsh said.
 "A lot of people are glad this program is in place."

 With the registration requirement in place, many of Fairlawn's panhandlers made their way onto Bath Township corners.
-At first, there were a few fights over who stood where, but Bath police Chief Michael McNeely said there haven't been any fights since.
+At first, there were , but Chief Michael McNeely said there haven't been any fights since.

 He said his officers will continue to keep an eye on panhandlers to make sure they don't disrupt traffic.